mahantesh-ais/patches/README.md

 	`sudo apt-get build-dep xen`

- 	Now download xen-4.8.1 (it is referred as xen-blktap3 below) and apply all the patches in xen-4.8.1-patches/ directory.
+ 	Now download xen-4.8.1 or xen-4.9.0 (it is referred as xen-blktap3 henceforth in the document).
+Apply all the patches in xen-4.X.X/patches and download the scripts from xen-4.X.X/scripts directory and place them inside xen-blktap3 tree.

 	> Create file .config in the xen-blktap3 tree and insert the following line (without quotes).
 This is required while running pv guests for the pygrub to execute properly.